lwJi/xActToC/README.md

 # Generate C files with 'xActToC'

-* Install Mathematica (versions which support 'wolframscript') .
+* Install free Wolfram Engine for Devolopers from https://www.wolfram.com/developer/.
+(If you are rich, you can install totally worth it Mathhematia instead, versions which support 'wolframscript').
 Download xAct from http://www.xact.es and install it properly.

 * Prepare ".wl" files for your own project in the corresponding directory (please check out those ''.wl" files in the examples).